chef/chef-web-docs/chef_master/source/api_chef_server.rst

 Examples
 =====================================================
-The following sections show examples of using the Chef server API.
+The following sections show examples of using the Chef Infra Server API.

 Query for Users and Orgs
 -----------------------------------------------------
-The following example shows how to query the Chef server API for a listing of organizations and users.
-The ``/organizations`` and ``/users`` endpoints may only be accessed by the ``pivotal`` user, which is a user account that is created by Chef during the installation of the Chef server.
+The following example shows how to query the Chef Infra Server API for a listing of organizations and users.
+The ``/organizations`` and ``/users`` endpoints may only be accessed by the ``pivotal`` user, which is a user account that is created by Chef during the installation of the Chef Infra Server.

 Run the following from a ``.chef`` directory that contains a ``pivotal.rb`` file: